MystenLabs/sui/doc/src/explore/devnet.md

 To use the Sui DevNet, you will need:

 1. Sui test coins (tokens) requested through [Discord](https://discordapp.com/channels/916379725201563759/971488439931392130)
-1. A command line terminal, as virtually everything done here is done by command line interface (CLI)
+1. A command line terminal, as virtually everything done here is done by CLI
 1. the [`git` command line interface](https://git-scm.com/download/)
 1. The [Rust and Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) toolchain, updated with `rustup update`
 1. [Sui binaries](../build/install#binaries) in your PATH environment variable, particularly `wallet`